TccStemCenter/Spring-2018/Challenge1_Feb23/solutions/beginner_challenge_1/README.md

 Beginner Challenge 1
 ====================

-# The Challenge
+## The Challenge

+* Create a random joke generator.
-* create a program that displays a random joke on the screen
+    - When run, your program should print one random joke to the screen.

-# The Solution
+## The Solution

-* please watch [the beginner solution video for Challenge 1 on YouTube](https://www.youtube.com/watch?v=o4MPGe4mLXA) if you need some help
+* Watch [the beginner solution video for Challenge 1 on YouTube](https://www.youtube.com/watch?v=o4MPGe4mLXA) for a guided overview of the solution.
+    - The video uses [repl.it](https://repl.it/) to solve the challenge and provides a comprehensive explanation that is suitable for beginners and even intermediate programmers.

 ```python
 """